SeacrestFunded Account Types and Differences

 • Experience Level: Evaluate your level of knowledge and proficiency in trading.

-• Part-Time Trader: A trader who works part-time and has limited time may choose an account with no time restrictions, which will let them do the assessment whenever itā€™s convenient for them.Ā
+Finally, a part-time trader has limited time.
+Therefore, they may choose an account with no time restrictions.
+This will let them do the assessment whenever it is convenient for them.

 Frequently Asked Questions

-Are There Any Minimum Trading Day Requirements?
+Are There Minimum Trading Days Across SeacrestFunded Account Types?

-• Generally, traders can expect profit splits ranging from 80% to 90%, depending on performance and specific conditions met during trading.
+The payout structure allows traders to retain a significant portion of their profits.
+Generally, you can expect profit splits ranging from 80% to 90%, depending on performance and specific conditions met during trading.
+Furthermore, higher splits may be available as you progress through your evaluations.

 Can I Use Automated Trading Systems or Expert Advisors (EAs)?